Concept-Labs/.github/profile/README.md

 **The Solution:** A philosophy built on three pillars:

-1. **🔍 Transparency Over Magic** - Every configuration is readable JSON.
+1. **🔍 Transparency Over Magic** - Every configuration is readable.
 Every dependency is explicit.
 No surprises.
 2. **🧩 Composability Over Monoliths** - Mix and match packages.
 Each component is self-contained and purposeful.
 3. **🚀 Production-First Design** - Built for long-running processes, high performance, and real-world scale.